 In this section we hope to offer some advice on growing alpine plants.

 We are happy to offer advice to prospective customers so long as they realise that our time is limited and any advice is only offered in good faith.
+Please note that we are essentially growers - we grow plants in pots to sell - we are not garden designers!
 It's impossible for us to give any guarantee that any plant recommended will be suitable for your particular conditions.
 We will be adding more information to this section and throughout the site to aid customers.